moshmage/dappkit-staking/README.md

 - configure STAKING_CONTRACT_ADDRESS env variable with the provided output

 ### Environments
+These environment variables are read at build-time, [read more here](https://nextjs.org/docs/basic-features/environment-variables), and only used on NextJS context
 ```dotenv
 # RPC to connect to in case user has not connected wallet
 # ex: "https://rpc.somewhere.tld"